jvalenteros/jvalenteros.github.io/README.md

 This project will showcase my skills, projects, and academic achievements in a clean, responsive, and interactive format.

-My website's UI theme and styling is inspired by Apple aesthetics, and showcases elements of modern responsive design, and CSS techniques.
+My website's UI theme and styling is inspired by Apple HIG guidelines, and showcases elements of modern responsive design, and CSS techniques.

 ## Languages Used

 - HTML5
 - CSS3 (with custom properties and flexbox)
-- JavaScript
+- Vanilla JavaScript

 ## License